Zion

 • Speed: We handle the heavy lifting of RPC calls and transaction verification, so your API doesn't have to wait for block confirmations.

-• Security: We ensure that payments are correctly split and haven't been double-spent.
+• Security: We ensure that payments are valid, confirmed on-chain, and haven't been double-spent.

 • Simplicity: You don't need to run a Solana node or manage complex wallet infrastructure.